ocaml/dune/doc/dune-files.rst

 ``config`` stanzas
 ------------------

-Moreover, starting in Dune 3.0, any of the stanzas from the :ref:`config` file can be used in the ``dune-workspace`` file.
+Starting in Dune 3.0, any of the stanzas from the :ref:`config` file can be used in the ``dune-workspace`` file.
 In this case, the configuration stanza will only affect the current workspace.

 .. _config:

 config
 ======

-This file is used to set global configuration of Dune (applicable across projects and workspaces).
+This file is used to set the global configuration of Dune which is applicable across projects and workspaces.

 The configuration file is normally ``~/.config/dune/config`` on Unix systems and ``%LOCALAPPDATA%/dune/config`` on Windows.
 However, for most Dune commands it is